 We've collected today's top ACC-related recruiting tweets from Twitter.
 They're listed below and divided up by school.

-Choice, who committed to Clemson back in May, is a four-star back from Georgia.
+Taylor, who committed to Duke back in May, is a three-star wideout from Florida.